 Discover Student Loans offers an array of private undergraduate and graduate loans at both fixed and variable rates with no fees required.
 Discover provides school, military, public service, and residency deferment options.

 When most people think of Discover, they think of the company’s banking, credit cards, and personal loan options.

-But Discover also offers students loans at competitive rates, which can be extremely helpful to borrowers who don’t receive enough funding by completing the FAFSA.
+But Discover also offers student loans at competitive rates, which can be extremely helpful to borrowers who don’t receive enough funding by completing the FAFSA.

 What kinds of student loans does Discover offer?

 Discover offers a wide variety of student loans to both undergraduate, graduate, and professional students (business, medical, and law).
-These can be for as little as $1,000 each and can go as high as 100% of your school-certified cost of attendance (including tuition, housing, books, and other fees or expenses.)
+These can be for as little as $1,000 each and can go as high as 100% of your school-certified cost of attendance (including tuition, housing, books, and other fees or expenses).
+Aggregate loan limits apply.